aliharakeh/Projects/Doctors Evaluations/README.md

   - **Frontend:** HTML, CSS, JS, & Laravel's Blade Templates.
   - **Database:** MySQL database.
   - **Styling:** Bootstrap CSS Framework.

+### Note
+Some screenshots are captured in scroll mode, by auto scrolling, so the left side menu might be repeated as it is included in every scroll capture.

 # Dashbard
 Here are some screenshots of some of the dashboard features